-This expression defines the percentage utilization of the programmable execution core, monitoring any cycle where the shader core contains at least one warp.
+This expression defines the percentage utilization of the programmable core, measuring cycles where the shader core contains at least one warp.
 A low utilization here indicates lost performance, because there are spare shader core cycles that are unused.

 In some use cases an idle core is unavoidable.
 For example, a clear color tile that contains no shaded geometry, or a shadow map that is resolved entirely using early ZS depth updates.